 1. Set your vision and budget.

-- Once you’ve drained that glass of celebratory champagne, sit down with your fiancé(e) and create a list of what you both want in your wedding venue.
+- Once you’ve drained that glass of celebratory champagne, sit down with your fiancé(e) and create a list of what you both want in your ideal wedding venue.
 What kind of event do you want to host?
+Will it have a theme?
 Something rustic and natural, elegant and sophisticated, a garden wedding, or something out of the ordinary?
 Establish non-negotiables, as well as location details or amenities that are less important to you.

 2. Narrow down dates.

 - Decide which time of year you’d like to get married, as this will affect your venue research.
 Some wedding venues are better for winter events while others were made for warmer months.
-We’re betting you don’t want to utter your vows with blue lips outdoors in December, just as you might not want to be gathered inside on a gorgeous spring day.
+We’re betting you don’t want to utter your vows with blue lips at an outdoor ceremony in December, just as you might not want to be gathered inside on a gorgeous spring day.

 - Choose a few wedding dates, in order of preference, that you might want for your wedding day.
 It would be tragic to fall in love with a place only to discover it’s booked every weekend of your desired month, so either start this process early or surrender to variability.